keepthatworktoyourself/otter/README.md

 }
 ```

+### Field properties

+All fields have the following properties:

 | Property      | Value                                   | Required   |                                                                                                          |
 | :------------ | :-------------------------------------- | :--------- | :------------------------------------------------------------------------------------------------------- |
 | `name`        | `<string>`                              | Yes        | The block data save key.                                                                                 |
 | `description` | `<string>`                              |            | Field label displayed to the user.
 If not present Otter will use a prettified version of the field name. |
 | `type`        | `Otter.Field.<FieldType>`               | Yes        | The [field type](#field-types).                                                                          |
 | `display_if`  | `<DisplayRule>`, `Array(<DisplayRule>)` |            | Show/hide this field based on the value(s) of its sibling(s).                                            |

+[Field type](#field-types) should be specified with the Otter-defined constants such as `Otter.Fields.TextInput`.

 With `display_if` you can show or hide the field based on the value of one or more of its siblings.
 Each `DisplayRule` specifies the name of the sibling and a value.
 You can test against more than one sibling field using an array of multiple `DisplayRule` objects.